Nokia X3 Touch and Type

-The Nokia X3 Touch and Type also known as Nokia X3-02 is a mobile telephone handset produced by Nokia.
+The Nokia X3 Touch and Type also known as Nokia X3-02 is a mobile phone handset produced by Nokia.
 This is the first mobile handset released by Nokia that possesses a touchscreen in a "candybar" phone form factor.
 It is also the first touchscreen handset from Nokia that runs the Series 40 operating system.
 Previously released touchscreen devices from Nokia have either not had a physical keyboard, or they have had a slide-out, full-QWERTY keyboard.
-It was introduced on 13 August 2010 as one of the most advanced Series 40 devices in terms of features and specifications.
+It was introduced on 11 August 2010 as one of the most advanced Series 40 devices in terms of features and specifications.

 There is also hardware upgrade version available of this phone, which can be identified from RM-775 and X3-02.5 codes in the sticker which can be found under the battery.
-The X3-02.5 (RM-775) differences compared to X3-02 (RM-639) are: 1GHz CPU vs 680 MHz CPU, 256 MB ROM vs 128 MB ROM and 128 MB RAM vs 64 MB RAM.
+The X3-02.5 (RM-775) differences compared to X3-02 (RM-639) are: 1 GHz CPU vs 680 MHz CPU, 256 MB ROM vs 128 MB ROM and 128 MB RAM vs 64 MB RAM.